This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Carla set up the central tension of the keynote with a simple observation: in any game, or any market, there are the rules as written and the rules as actually played.
 Monopoly is a useful illustration.
 After surveying over 1,600 customers, Hasbro found that more than 50% of games end in a fight, and over 60% of players admit to cheating.
 The obvious response would have been to tighten the rules and reduce friction.
 Instead, they asked a different question: what if we leaned into it?

 They launched a dispute-resolution hotline for in-game arguments, and then went further, releasing the Cheaters Edition, where cheating is the whole point.
 Draw a card, skip paying rent, steal a property.
 Get caught, and you are handcuffed to the board.
+Instead of discarding 120 years of tradition, they transformed the experience to stay relevant in a market that had moved on.

 The Curiosity Compass